 The health and safety of Wofford College’s campus community is the college’s top priority.
 A committee with representatives from across campus is monitoring the COVID-19 pandemic while making recommendations based on best practices from the Centers for Disease Control and Prevention (CDC) and the American College Health Association (ACHA).

-For more information, visit wofford.edu/coronavirus.
+For more information about COVID-19 cases on campus, visit wofford.edu/coronavirus.